albertlyu/albertlyu.github.io/resume.md

 * **BaseballMod.com**
 	<a href=https://github.com/albertlyu/pitchfx-site class=not-printed>GitHub repo</a>
-	AngularJS web application for quickly and visually searching and faceting MLB atbat and pitch data for any player.
+	Open-source contributions to an AngularJS web app that quickly and visually searches and facets MLB atbat and pitch data.

 ------

 ### Experience

 **Business Intelligence Developer, Mattersight Corporation** *July 2013 to present*
+	● Currently designing data modeling approaches for Vertica migration and new ETL and BI processes.
+	● Prototyped common ETL tasks and file extract/ingestion techniques in Python to support the Vertica columnar database transition from Microsoft SQL Server.
+	● Wrote documentation for creating a Vertica data warehouse on a Red Hat/CentOS Linux VM.
 	● Developed and maintained MicroStrategy dashboards reporting on call center analytics.
-	● Managed MicroStrategy administration tasks, including creating schema and report objects.
+	● Managed MicroStrategy administration tasks, including creating schema and report objects, providing MicroStrategy and datawarehousing technical support, and troubleshooting MSTR and/or data bugs.
-	● Developed JavaScript web applications to dynamically report on raw call data.
 	● Developed T-SQL stored procedures to extract, transform, and load data from call recording streams.
-	● Provided MicroStrategy and data warehousing technical support to client-facing teams.
+	● Prototyped JavaScript visualizations to dynamically report on raw call data.

 **Analytics Intern, iCrossing** *June 2012 to August 2012*
 	● Spearheaded 8-week project investigating the relationships between key performance indicators and descriptive variables of Facebook brand posts.